Before starting, make sure your dongle works.

 Rtl_fm is a little utility I wrote for the rtl-sdr project.
 The program was made to fill a gap in software defined radio: all the computers weaker than a Pentium 4.
 Basically, an Atom processor processor does not have enough oomph to demodulate something as simple as narrow band FM using the standard tools.
 (Recently a high performance FM demodulator was released, Simple FM but it works only passably on newer Atoms.)
 So rtl_fm was written with one goal, efficiency, in mind.

 The very first version ran with plenty of cycles to space.
 As an unexpected bonus, it ended up being efficient enough to easily run on small ARM boards such as the Raspberry Pi.
 GnuRadio is a really great program easily worth a thousand bucks.
-But it was designed to run on thousand dollar computers with thousand dollar SDR hardware.
+But it was designed to run on $500 computers with $500 SDR hardware.
 Where as this is made for $20 SDRs plugged into $20 computers.
+More powerful windows and OSX machines can easily handle several instances of rtl_fm at once.

 Rtl_fm is a general purpose analog demodulator.
 It can handle FM, AM and SSB.
 It can scan more than a hundred frequencies a second.
 For digital modes, piping the audio into multimon-ng works very well.
 On a Raspberry Pi, rtl_fm + multimon uses just over half of the CPU.
 If you are interested in ADS-B decoding, check out the rtl_adsb utility.
 It uses only 6% CPU on a Raspberry Pi and can run on targets as small and adorable as a 16MB TL-R703N.
 If you are using Arch Linux, I've already packaged these tools for you and you can install them with